MorphStore/TVLLib/README.md

 **Major UPDATE (18/03/2021):**
 - New default branch called *main*
-- old default branch renamed to *old_master*
+- Old default branch renamed to *old_master*
 - New folder structure
 - Interfaces finally harmonized
-- More base types supported
+- More base types and primitives supported
+- Added support for NEC SX Aurora Tsubasa
 - Neon support temporarily not available (we are working on bringing it back)

-**If you rely on the old interfaces or on the neon support, do not update using the main branch.
+**If you rely on the old interfaces or on the neon support, do not checkout the main branch.
 The old sources are available in the old\_master branch**

 **Documentation is being prepared, stay tuned!**